-One day before the launch of early voting, several hundred Border Interfaith and EPISO leaders assembled for an accountability session to ask pointed questions to candidates for Mayor, City Council and two school boards about the issues most impacting residents' daily lives.
+One day before the launch of early voting, hundreds of Border Interfaith and EPISO leaders assembled to challenge candidates for Mayor, City Council and the Board of Trustees for El Paso and Ysleta School Board around the issues most impacting residents’ daily lives.

 Civic academies organized by Border Interfaith are drawing upwards of 50 parishioners per session ready to learn how to use their civil rights to protect family members from deportation.
 At a recent session, Rev. Pablo Matta, the pastor of St. Paul the Apostle Catholic Church told parishioners “You are not alone.”
 He additionally explained, “We are not asking anyone to violate the law.
 We are using the laws that exist.”

 Organizers reminded immigrants that they have the right to remain silent, a right to an attorney and not to sign any document given to them by immigration agents without first talking to a lawyer.
 They also advised family members not to open the door to US Immigration and Customs Enforcement agents without a warrant.